CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 You are totally not wondering about this, but one of the many reasons I'm using JContainers and the Lua programming language to make this mod is because Lua is lightning fast, and in my (admittely, meager) testings it runs way many times faster than the equivalent code made in Papyrus.

-Still, I've noticed new locations take about 1 second more than they used to take[^BeforeOptimizations], but you play games made by Bethesda, so you already got used to wait long times in-between loading screens.
+Still, I've noticed new locations take about 1 second more to load than they used to take[^BeforeOptimizations], but you play games made by Bethesda, so you already got used to wait long times in-between loading screens.

 [^BeforeOptimizations]: This line was written before optimizations.
 It should take noticeably less time in your game.